haawen/Pool-Optimization/README.md

 ## Initialize the Submodule

-Run `git submodule update --init --recursive` in the parent directory
+Run `git submodule update --init --recursive` in the main directory

 ## Compile the C shared library